Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 - Fetches complete Prime set data from Warframe Market API
 - Builds comprehensive cache with part quantities and relationships
 - Performs full market analysis
+- Creates SQLite database and saves results

 **Subsequent Runs** (~30-60 seconds):
 - Uses cached set data (only refetches if data has changed)
 - Fetches only real-time pricing and volume data
+- Saves new analysis to database for trend tracking
 - Provides same comprehensive analysis with much faster execution

+### Data Export & Analysis
+Use the **Export Database to JSON** option to:
+- Export all historical market runs to `cache/market_data_export.json`
+- Analyze profit and price trends over time
+- Perform advanced analysis with external tools (Excel, Python, etc.)
+- Share data in a structured, LLM-friendly format

 ## 📋 Sample Output